Gurobi/gurobi-optimods/docs/source/mods/portfolio.rst

 This description refers only to the simple base model.
-Further down in Section `Enforcing more portfolio features`_ we explain how to enforce additional fatures, such as leverage or transaction fees.
+Further down in Section `Enforcing more portfolio features`_ we explain how to enforce additional features, such as leverage or transaction fees.

 Data Specification